Hyun1A/ToE_HistoREG/toe/readme.md

     --raw_feature_path {TEST_PATCH_PATH} \
     --feature_fn ./data/feature_cache/features_test_phase2.pt \
 </pre>
 The option to specify in practice is `raw_feature_path`, the path to extracted test patch features.
-If you skipped the patch extraction, put any directories for `{TRAIN_PATCH_PATH}`
+If you skipped the patch extraction, put any directories for `{TEST_PATCH_PATH}`

 <pre>
 bash test_hier_cls_mlp.sh